matuzo/matuzoat/src/blog/2021/element-diversity.md

 <h2>Some elements are hard to style</h2>

 Yes, some elements are hard to style.
 To make our designers or customers happy, we don't use the default `select` element, but we write a complex component that consists of a bunch of divs with aria roles and a lot of JS.
-Sometimes have to do that, but sometimes it's better to just live with the fact that you can't style `option` elements and use the native components that comes with all the functionality and accessibility by default.
+Sometimes have to do that, but sometimes it's better to just live with the fact that you can't style `option` elements and use the native component that comes with all the functionality and accessibility by default.

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>